cosmooowanttobeadev/my-nixos-rice/README.md

 # my-nixos-rice
-this is my nixos config by noobs for noobs
+this is my nixos config by noobs for noobs.

+feel free to make a your on configs and share in your own repos with my code .

 # tutorial
 1:download nixos gnome.